 It’s not often that I write about accommodation, while I did share tips in Ecuador, Colombia and a great resort in Chile, it seems to be an uninspiring necessity to share on the site.
 But I am starting to learn that people really do want to know about my hotels so here is where to stay in London

-I have now been in London for 18 days, which is a long time by holiday standards, and I have stayed in a variety of places with some strong thoughts on where to stay in London.
+I have now been in London for 18 days, which is a long time by holiday standards.
+But it’s one one of the most famous cities and certainly one of the most literary cities in the UK.
+I have stayed in a variety of places with some strong thoughts on where to stay in London.
 I’m still looking for a good base to visit museums in East London if you have any ideas.

 I was fortunate enough to stay the first five days with Liz and Adrian, good friends who also allowed me to stay on their couch just a year prior.
 They showed me how great Brixton was and I finally found decent Mexican food outside Mexico.
 They really made me feel welcome, but I knew I could not abuse their hospitality for the entire 18 days.